SQLab/112-spring-software-testing/lab2/README.md

 ## Introduction

 In this lab, you will write unit tests for functions implemented in `main.js`.
 You can learn how to use classes and functions in it by uncommenting the code in it.
+(But remember don't commit them on GitHub)

 ## Requirement